-Georg-August-Universität Göttingen 6 C Module M.iPAB.0011: Seed marketing 4 WLH
+Georg-August-Universität Göttingen Module M.iPAB.0011: Seed marketing 6 C 4 WLH Learning outcome, core skills: Workload: Students can apply the tools of marketing to the specifics of the researchintensive Attendance time:

-Workload: Learning outcome, core skills: Students can apply the tools of marketing to the specifics of the researchintensive Attendance time: seed market.
-They will be able to apply modern research methods in order to collect 56 h information on agricultural procurement processes and public settings.
-On this basis Self-study time: they can develop targeted strategies for national and international markets.
-They know 124 h customized concepts and methods of distribution.
-Course: Seed marketing (Seminar) 4 WLH Contents: The marketing of seed is a hitherto largely unexplored field of research.
-In the researchoriented master's degree program, the students will learn the basics of the businessto-business marketing (positioning, market segmentation, competitive strategies, international marketing, marketing tools, sales management) and its application to the purchasing behavior of farmers.
+Students can apply the tools of marketing to the specifics of the researchintensive seed market.
+They will be able to apply modern research methods in order to collect information on agricultural procurement processes and public settings.
+On this basis they can develop targeted strategies for national and international markets.
+They know customized concepts and methods of distribution.

+56 h Self-study time: 124 h

+Contents: The marketing of seed is a hitherto largely unexplored field of research.
+In the researchoriented master's degree program, the students will learn the basics of the businessto- business marketing (positioning, market segmentation, competitive strategies, international marketing, marketing tools, sales management) and its application to the purchasing behavior of farmers.
 Since the seed market is a socially critical debated topic, fundamentals of public relations and the corporate social responsibility are taught.
 In a project report in the second part of the seminar, students will elaborate their own studies on current aspects of the seed marketing and present it in a presentation.
-Examination: Written exam (60 minutes, 50%) and presentation (about 30 minutes, 6 C 50%) Examination requirements: Students show in the exam that they know the basics of seed marketing.
-In a scientific
+Examination: Written exam (60 minutes, 50%) and presentation (about 30 minutes, |6 C